 For those children with High Needs Funding, including those in our Resourced Provision, and those with EHC Plans a child-centred annual review will be held where school staff, external agencies (where appropriate), parents/carers and the child (when appropriate), meet to discuss the effectiveness of current provision and plan for future support.
 Parent/carer opinion forms provide parents/carers with the opportunity to express their views in writing on their child's progress and support.
 A child opinion form is also completed with the child, where appropriate.

-The SENCO may be contacted on the school telephone number 0208 472 0642 or by email chrissy.beddo@nelson.newham.sch.uk difficulties.
-This is particularly important for activities such as swimming or Physical Education.
-On school visits, children with SEND will be accompanied by an adult who will provide direct supervision and support, when necessary.
-Modes of transport may also be adjusted when required.
+The SENCO may be contacted on the school telephone number 0208 472 0642 or by email chrissy.beddo@nelson.newham.sch.uk

 How we provide for the overall well-being of children.